 When it comes to herding livestock, good stock dogs are indispensable.
-While many breeds have been developed to handle this task, border collies and red heelers, also called Australian cattle dogs, are highly prized for their herding abilities.
-Because of their different styles, some people have crossed them to find the perfect mix.
+While many breeds have been developed to handle this task, border collies and red heelers, also known as Australian cattle dogs, are highly prized for their herding abilities.
+Because of their different styles, some breeders have crossed them to find the perfect mix.

 While the border collie is a "busy" dog and always seems to be in motion, the red heeler is more laid back.
 Both breeds are very intelligent and easy to train.
 While border collies tend to circle the animals they're herding and occasionally bark to move them, the heeler usually works silently and stays behind the animals.
 Although border collies tend to be sensitive, they will sometimes challenge authority without enough work to do.
-Heelers are less sensitive by nature and are content to lie around.
-Heelers are also more heat resistant than border collies.
+Red heelers are less sensitive by nature and are content to lie around.
+Australian cattle dogs are also more heat resistant than border collies.

 An Australian cattle dog mixed with border collie will have the strong herding instincts of both parent breeds.
 Border collie and red heeler crosses tend to combine the best characteristics of both breeds.
 Puppies resulting from this cross tend to be more heat resistant and heavier boned than border collies.

 Colors will vary in border collie x red cattle dogs with some puppies looking more like border collies and others more like heelers.
 Regardless, their coat length is usually somewhere between the length of the parents.
 The resultant cross is also usually more laid back like the red heeler side of the family.
 Cattle dog breeds and crosses are great family dogs who enjoy being active and are highly intelligent.